-Alcohol never features highly in the list of healthy additions to our diet (there aren’t many mentions of it in Eat Beautiful!) and while I could lie and say I am completely virtuous over party season, I love a glass or two of champagne to celebrate to celebrate!
+Alcohol never features highly in the list of healthy additions to our diet (there aren’t many mentions of it in Eat Beautiful!) and while I could lie and say I am completely virtuous over party season, I love a glass or two of champagne to celebrate!
 But with increased amounts of alcohol comes an increased risk of a hangover, which isn’t much fun for anyone.
 So how can you avoid spending party season suffering the consequences of all the merriment?
 By eating the right foods before and after drinking, of course!
 Here, I round up the best foods to add into your diet on the day of and after your Christmas party to give the best chance of avoiding a hangover.

 What to Eat Before You Drink